rachitnigam/rachitnigam.com/content/post/project-management.md

 - What's the primary channel of communication?
 - How should we resolve conflicts?

 The answers to these questions should evolve with a project.
-For example, A project in its prototyping stage might have no restricted on how or where the code is kept but a more mature project associated with other projects or deployments requires careful releases.
+For example, a project in its prototyping stage might have no restrictions on how or where the code is kept but a more mature project associated with other projects or deployments requires careful releases.